Gexkill/sweng2/RASD/src/index.md

 ###Clients:
-* [G8] Allows clients to request for an immediate taxi ride:
+* [G7] Allows clients to request for an immediate taxi ride:
     * The system must be able to check the position of the client.
     * The system must not accept requests of clients outside the area of the city.
     * The system must transfer the request to the appropriate taxi driver.
     * The system must be able to determine the zone where the client is located according to the client's GPS position.
     * The system must split a request into different requests if the the request exceeds the max passengers number for a taxi
-* [G9] Allows clients to request for the reservation of a taxi at least two hours in advance:
+* [G8] Allows clients to request for the reservation of a taxi at least two hours in advance:
     * The system must be able to check the origin and the destination of reservation.
     * The system must not accept reservations with an origin outside the area of the city.
     * The system must transfer the reservation to the appropriate taxi driver.
-* [G10] Clients should receive a notification with the code of the taxi that takes care of the client's request:
+* [G9] Clients should receive a notification with with the ETA and the code of the taxi that takes care of the client's request:
     * The system must be able to send an sms to the client with the code of the incoming taxi.
-* [G11] Allows clients to require to share the taxi:
+* [G10] Allows clients to require to share the taxi:
     * The system must be able to find if there are shared requests for the same time period and having matching start zone and direction.
     * The system must be able to merge together the requests found above.
-* [G12] Allows clients to identify themselves via phone number (and name) not via login, they are not registered into the system:
+* [G11] Allows clients to identify themselves via phone number (and name) not via login, they are not registered into the system:
     * The system must allow the clients to furnish their personal information to the system before making a request.
-* [G13] Allows clients to specify the number of passengers:
+* [G12] Allows clients to specify the number of passengers:
     * The system must allow the client to specify the number of passengers during the request or reservation of the ride.
-* [G14] Allows clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
+* [G13] Allows clients to know the fee for the ride via SMS notification of taxi assigned see [G10]
     * The system must insert the fee for the request in the SMS notification
     * The system must use fee calculated as specified in [G7].